CodeMaster7000/Summer-Sunset/README.md

 ## About

-A stunning mouse-operated summer sunset, made with HTML, CSS & JavaScript.
+A stunning mouse-operated sunset, made with HTML, CSS & JavaScript, to celebrate the arrival of summer in the Northern Hemisphere.

 ## Instructions for Use